MaxLeap/Docs/en/UserManual/Guide/Analytics.md

 ## Payment

-Payment shows the variation of main payment indexes(Revenue, Order Count, Paying Users Count, First Payment and Penetrance).
+Payment shows the variation of main payment properties(Revenue, Order Count, Paying Users Count, First Payment and Penetrance).

 > The informaiton you can get from here includes but is not limited to: